Copy Control Information

 Copy Control Information (CCI) is a two byte flag included in digital television streams that allows content owners and cable operators to specify how content can be duplicated.
-Originally defined as part of the 5C copy protection specification devised by DTCP working group back in 1998, it was later defined as part of the FCCs Plug and Play agreement in 2003.
+Originally defined as part of the 5C copy protection specification devised by DTCP working group back in 1998, it was later defined as part of the FCC's Plug and Play agreement in 2003.

 The two most used flags used are Copy Freely and Copy Once.
 Copy Freely is essentially no flag at all, while Copy Once means that a DVR can make one copy, but no more copies can be made.
 DVR platforms such as TiVo and Windows Media Center are responsible for reading the flag, decrypting the stream if necessary and storing the content in a way that enforces the flag set.
 A show that is marked Copy Once cannot be transferred to another TiVo via the Multi-Room Viewing feature and can not be transferred to the computer via TiVoToGo.
 In regard to Windows Media Center, shows marked Copy Once can only be played on the same PC in which they were recorded and the directly connected Extenders for Media Center like the Xbox 360—ATI Digital Cable Tuner must be running firmware 1.19.12 or Copy Freely is treated like Copy Once.